How to choose/ spec the perfect Forged wheels for your car.

 Performance over "Stance."
 We recommend a rim width that supports the tire sidewall, protecting your investment against potholes and improving mid-corner stability.

 Street performance builds are about utility and practicality.
-A car that can do everything, it needs to do on the street and do it well.
+A car that can do everything it needs to on the street.
+It should also do those tasks well and consistently.
 From midnight city runs, mountain passes, b road blasts.
 Not to mention ferrying the family and getting you to work.

-A street performance build needs to be tough enough to take road imperfections and the punishing miles of day to day life.
+A street performance build needs to be tough enough to take road imperfections.
+It must handle the punishing miles of day to day life.

-When we talk about the performance benefits a good forged wheel brings, we need to start ground up, specifically, tire choice.
+When we talk about the performance benefits a good forged wheel brings, we start from the ground up.
+Specifically, we begin with tire choice.

-When it comes to RRT wheels we offer custom forged Monoblock wheels in all specifications, we cover almost all widths and offsets.
+When it comes to RRT wheels we offer custom forged Monoblock wheels in all specifications.
+We cover almost all widths and offsets.
 Hence when you choose RRT there are no limits wheel wise.
-The limits are the car and the tires available in your market/ location.
+The limits are the car and the tires.
+They also depend on what is available in your market or location.

-For a street build what is important is an easy to get tire size that offers you the greatest availability of tire choices.
-Many a time we have seen other manufacturers push wheels to clients without consideration of what tires are available in their market.
+For a street build, an important factor is an easy-to-get tire size.
+It should offer you the greatest availability of tire choices.
+Many times we have seen other manufacturers push wheels to clients.
+They do this without considering what tires are available in that market.

 Even if you have the best wheels, there will not be any performance benefits with lousy tires.